Nanboy-Ronan/Personal-Web/_pages/about.md

   - /about.html
 ---

 Hello, I'm [NAME]().
 Currently, I am pursuing the B.S.
 (Hon.) in Computer Science at the University of British Columbia.
 Throughout my undergraduate journey, I am fortunate to get the opportunity to work in both the Computer Science industry (through UBC's Coop Program) and Machine Learning research.
 I gained industrial experiences at Amazon Web Services and Sierra Wireless.
 After the taste in both the industry and research, I am resolute in my decision to pursue research as my future career.
+Below a list of my research experiences, if you are interested in working with me, please drop me a [email](mailto:ruinanjin@alummi.ubc.ca).

 ## Research Interest
 * Federated Learning (FL)